 The strongest associations with IKEA are the Swedes, meatballs, and the restaurant.
 Other strong associations include the wide assortment, the “built it yourself” approach, the hex key (inbus), and favourable prices.

-In order for people to choose your brand, your brand has to come to mind in purchasing situations and the people have to like your brand.
+In order for people to choose your brand, your brand has to come to mind in shopping situations and the people have to like your brand.
 Achieving this is then supported by dozens of specific associations in our subconscious, which is something we are able to measure.
 We perform an analysis of which of symbols are helping your brand and which are doing the opposite.

 A good association strengthens positive emotions, it is unique, and it is linked with the given brand.